Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP - My Experience.md

 - The course materials can be used as a reference guide when performing specific exploits on the labs; I regularly referenced sections of the PDF I hadn't actually read to check OffSec's advice on a certain attack vector or privilege escalation method
 - You can always read the material *after* your labs end; you have 120 days to schedule your exam within, which means there's time to revise before you sit it

-If you take my advice from the [Pre-Course Preparation](#pre-course-preparation) section and revise these basic concepts ahead of purchasing the course, you'll be able to skip a lot of the initial reading and jump straight into the labs.
+If you take my advice from the [[#Pre-Course Preparation|Pre-Course Preparation]] section and revise these basic concepts ahead of purchasing the course, you'll be able to skip a lot of the initial reading and jump straight into the labs.
 I can't recommend having a good fundamental grasp of security before starting the OSCP enough.
 It is *not* an easy course to complete in a month with no prior knowledge.

 Back to the labs; as it does, life got in the way of my precious 30 days, and by the end of my lab time I'd only rooted five boxes.
 Work were kind enough to put some money towards a lab extension, and I heavily prioritised my revision for the next month and managed to root a good number of machines.
 I was feeling confident, and scheduled my exam for the 6th September.